Teenlife

 It’s the year of new beginnings.
 Wide-eyed freshmen enter high school campuses overwhelmed and excited.
 High school is the beginning of the college pursuit.
 It means added responsibility and academic challenges.
 And it also requires organization and preparation.

-Following are four tasks for soon-to-be freshmen:
+The following are four tasks for rising freshmen:

 1. Plan